Golden Eagle

 Hunting

-Typical quarry caught with the Golden Eagle are jack rabbits or even coyotes and deer.
+Typical quarry caught with the Golden Eagle are rabbits, jackrabbits or even coyotes and deer.
 In parts of Kazakhstan these birds have been used to hunt wolves and foxes.
+In the wild they will also take sharp tailed grouse, waterfowl, raccoons, turkeys, any small mammal such as prairie dogs or rabbits, fawns or lambs, and typically primarily eat mammals.
 They are large and powerful and impressive even while perched.
 For such a large bird, these eagles can fold back their wings and stoop at up to 200 mph.

 Trivia